Mold Remediation Specialist (MRS)

 Confirm you meet a minimum of one (1) year of verifiable mold remediation experience.

-• Applicants must meet a minimum of one (1) year of verifiable mold remediation experience.
+• To be approved, applicants must meet a minimum of one (1) year of verifiable mold remediation field experience.

 Step 2: